-Traeger Pellet Grills LLC was started in 1985 by Joe Traeger and is based in Salt Lake City, Utah, USA.
+Traeger Pellet Grills LLC was started in 1985 by Joe Traeger and is now based in Salt Lake City, Utah under different ownership.
 Wood pellet grills and BBQ wood pellets have become a niche of the wood fuel industry.
 However, while wood pellets over the previous decades have been a very small niche in the BBQ industry, it’s grown considerably.
 Where previously Traeger pellet grills were only available in the US and Canada they are now sold all over the world.
 Many still consider Traeger pellet grills the best available.
 Besides producing pellet grills, Traeger actually produces their own brand of BBQ wood pellets of various different flavours.
 Below I’ve included a video I found on the Traeger wood pellet manufacturing process.
-While generally similar to how all wood pellets are produced, there are a few noticeable differences.
+While generally similar to how all wood pellets are produced, there are a few notable differences.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 While it’s generally acknowledged that cooking with charcoal produces improved flavoured food over gas, the cooking process is harder to control.
 BBQ wood pellet grills use a hopper and feed auger in a similar fashion to pellet stoves and boilers.
 Therefore the temperature of the cooking process can be precisely controlled.
-They also produce the Traeger fire pit and a wide range of Traeger grill accessories.
+Traeger also produces the Traeger fire pit and a wide range of Traeger grill accessories.

 How are Traeger Wood Pellets Made?